RedHatNordicsSA/linux4win/content/lab0.md

 # Preparations to do the lab

+:boom: Take a deep breath.
+This is about you learning, it's not a competition about who finishes the most things or who finishes tasks the fastest.
+Take your time and read through the instructions and texts - that way you will learn more.

 :boom: Get the following things in order:
 * A computer with a connection to the Internet.
 * One of the supported browsers: Firefox, Chrome or Microsoft Edge.